snoack/chrome-blinklight/README.md

 apt-get install chrome-blinklight
 ```

-The next time you start Chromium, the extension should be active, and the
+The next time you start Chromium or Firefox, the extension should be active,
-settings, where you have to set the LED and trigger, should pop up.
-If Chromium
+and the settings, where you have to set the LED and trigger, should pop up.
-is already running, restart it now.
-However, if you are using Google Chrome,
+If your browser is already running, restart it now.
+However, if you are using
-you have to install the extension seperately from the [Chrome Web Store][1].
+Google Chrome, you have to install the extension seperately from the [Chrome Web Store][1].

 ### Building from source